NicolasKheirallah/AlertBanner/README.md

 This SPFx extension offers the following capabilities:

 - **Fetch Alerts**: Retrieves alerts from a designated SharePoint list using the Microsoft Graph API.
-- **Display Alerts**: Show alerts prominently in the header of Modern SharePoint pages.
+- **Display Alerts**: Show alerts prominently in the banner of Modern SharePoint pages.
 - **Dynamic Alert Type Configuration**: Configure alert types dynamically using a JSON property, allowing easy customization and scalability.
 - **User Interaction Handling**: Allows users to dismiss alerts, with the option to prevent dismissed alerts from reappearing.
 - **Performance Optimization**: Utilizes local storage for caching alerts, improving performance.